Edinburgh to the Isle of Skye: how to get there + Travel tips

 If you want to visit with the least amount of tourists, consider taking a trip in the winter.
 While there will be certain attractions that won’t be open, you will often have many of the sights to yourself or only a few others, and the traffic won’t be bad at all.

 Spring and fall are also great times to visit the Isle of Skye.
-The tourists are not as numerous as in the summer, but the weather is a bit warmer than in the winter and there are still many attractions that will be open.
+Although there are fewer tourists than in the summer, the weather is slightly warmer than in winter, and many attractions will still be open.

 Prices are also good this time of year, and it’s a nice time for hiking and outdoor exploring.